alfredosa/devtime.nvim/README.md

 Neovim plugin to track language usage in a local sqlite3.
 For those data hoarders like me, who like to analyze random stuff.

+## Coming soon:

+- Allowing export to any endpoint through configuration.
+> I want to be able to treat neovim as an iot device and allow users to export it without providing a backend or forcing logic on them.

 ## What's stored:

 - language (Based on buffers opened and closed)